allanmboyle/MassMobileHallucination/README.md

 TODOs
 =====
-x get a basic socket.io example working so I know how it works x static file server for the mobile page and graphics - USED EXPRESS x set up game viewing page
+x Fix the type in the repo name. x get a basic socket.io example working so I know how it works x static file server for the mobile page and graphics - USED EXPRESS x set up game viewing page